 A hallmark product of the long established Japanese confectionary store in Esashi, a town nearby to Hakodate.
 Yokan, a jelly-like treat made from adzuki red bean paste, comes out from the bottom of a cylindrical container, which you can then cut to your liking.
 Enjoy the sweet and modest taste of red bean and sugar.

-Hakodate Shopping Area
+Hakodate Shopping District

 This city boasts the third largest population of Hokkaido, with convenience stores and pharmacies spread all throughout the area.
 Especially in the JR Goryokaku and Hakodate Station areas, you will find department stores, shopping centers, and electronic mass retailers.
 The Kanemori Red Brick Warehouse also has a duty free shop, which is convenient for bulk buying.